MaryanGelle/Productivity/readme.md

   - The Ethos image used in a circle was taken from [LSFglobal] (https://lsfglobal.com/ms-teams-end-user-training)

-  - Logos was taken from [Cloudfare] (https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css)
+  - Logos were taken from [Cloudfare] (https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css)

   - Mock images was taken from [Canvas] (https://www.canva.com/p/templates/EAFC1RnsDzs-course-creator-laptop-iphone-mockup-instagram-post/)